vdespa/introduction-to-postman-course/simple-books-api.md

 }
 ```

-The response body will contain the access token.
+The response body will contain the order Id.

 ### Get all orders ###